Brief: Notepad++ is not available for Linux but we’ll show you the best Notepad++ alternatives for Linux in this article.

 - Plugins

-Like SciTE, Geany too is available in default repository of major Linux distributions.
-In Ubuntu and Linux Mint, you can install it using the following command:
+Like SciTE, Geany too is available in the default repositories of the major Linux distributions.
+On Ubuntu and Linux Mint, you can install it using the following command or look for it in the software center:

-Sublime Text is perhaps one of the few non-free and non-open source products that are widely popular in Linux world.
-Despite of opaque and slow development, Sublime Text has been the preferred text editor for programmers for a long time.
-Feature rich, extremely cool looks and tons of plugins make Sublime Text a hot favorite for many.
+Sublime Text is perhaps one of the few non-free and non-open source products ย popular in the Linux world.
+Sublime Text has been the preferred text editor of many programmers for a long time.
+Feature-rich, extremely cool in looks and full of plugins, Sublime Text is a hot favorite for many.
 Its features can be summarized as follows:

 - Plugins